dreamworksanimation/rats/README.md

 The remaining scripts in the cmake/ directory are invoked at test run time.

-To provide a custom image diff tool for a test, simply place a CMake script named diff.cmake in your test directory and it will be called instead of the default `cmake/diff.cmake` script.
+It is possible to use a custom image diff tool in place of the default one.
+To do this, simply place a CMake script named diff.cmake in your test directory and it will be called instead of the default `cmake/diff.cmake` script.
 See cmake/diff.cmake for script inputs.